preshetin/preshetin-com/pages/posts/case-study-migration-from-gsheets-to-airtable.md

 ---
-title: Case Study: Migration from Google Sheets to Airtable
+title: Case Study - Migration from Google Sheets to Airtable
 date: 2023/6/01
 description: Learn more about Next.js pages.
 tag: case study